LambdaTest/documentation/docs/test-settings-options.md

 ## Our Pixel to Pixel (P2P) Comparison Options

-We offer mutilple options for comparing the **Baseline** and the **Test Output** screenshots captured during your automation testing suites.
+We offer multiple options for comparing the **Baseline** and the **Test Output** screenshots captured during your automation testing suites.

 Here are the following common test setting options -